 - Small email list.

-While the reasons to justify a low price for your online course are probably valid, changing your focus from the reasons you can’t charge premium rates to reasons why you can will make a world of difference to pricing your online course.
+While the reasons to justify a low price for your online course are probably valid, changing your focus from the reasons you can’t charge premium rates to reasons why you can make a world of difference to pricing your online course.

 The first mindset shift to avoid the race-to-the-bottom pricing is to be clear that your target audience is hungry for what you’re teaching and YOU are the right person to deliver what they want.
 Make it a point to resolve the fact your course will transform lives for the better, and people will be willing to pay for this opportunity.